By Mary Catherine Wilck-Pond and Mark Norman

 While your firm may have the requisite expertise to conduct AML testing, not all firms have the capacity or independence to call upon internal resources who are already engaged in performing day-to-day responsibilities.
 Outsourcing your AML testing can provide a fresh perspective on AML rules and processes that your firm may not have considered.
 An outside perspective can also help identify inefficiencies and potential cost savings.

 From self-clearing firms to firms that specialize in private placements, Oyster consultants have experience with clients of all sizes and complexities.
-Oyster brings to each of its testing engagements not only the required independence, but the experience and expertise of its consultants.
+Oyster brings to each of its AML testing engagements not only the required independence, but the experience and expertise broker-dealers need.